pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/self-hosted/ecs-hosted.md

 meta_desc: Installer for deploying the self-hosted Pulumi service in ECS.
 ---

 The [ECS-Hosted Installer](https://github.com/pulumi/pulumi-self-hosted-installers/tree/master/ecs-hosted) is used to deploy the self-hosted Pulumi service in Amazon Elastic Container Service.
+You can choose between using a TypeScript or Golang installer.

 ## Prerequisites